 Our Safeguarding Officers are: Fiona Kelly, Polly Lovell and Olivia Frings and our Assistant Safeguarding Officer is Fiona Bush.

 Keeping Children Safe in the Holidays

 During the school holidays, our school safeguarding staff are not available or ‘on call’.
-If you are worried or concerned about a child or young person, you can contact the Plymouth Gateway Service; the child or young person may be someone in your own family, or friend’s or a neighbour’s child.
-Plymouth Gateway Service is made up of a team of professionals who can offer advice and support about a variety of issues, including how to keep children safe.
+If you are worried or concerned about a child or young person, you can contact the Plymouth Gateway Service (or equivalent in Devon or Cornwall); the child or young person may be someone in your own family, or friend’s or a neighbour’s child.
+The services below are made up of professionals who can offer advice and support about a variety of issues, including how to keep children safe.